Newborn Symptoms

 Normal Patterns

-• Periodic breathing (brief pauses)
+• Periodic breathing (brief pauses under 10 seconds)

 • Occasional sneezing or hiccups

-• Nasal congestion with clear mucus
+• Mild nasal congestion with clear mucus

 Concerning Signs

-• Breathing pauses longer than 10 seconds
+• Pauses longer than 10 seconds

-• Persistent rapid breathing over 60 breaths/minute
+• Constantly breathing over 60 breaths/min

-• Grunting, flaring nostrils
+• Grunting, flaring nostrils, or wheezing

-• Blue coloration around lips or face
+• Blue lips or facial discoloration

 • Retractions (chest sinking under ribs)